You are reading one of your eight free articles for the month.

 The clean, airy staircase of Van Duysen's personal residence ©Jose Manuel Alorda.

-Five years ago, in 2019, when August, a former Augustinian convent re-opened as a modern hotel under the guidance of hotelier Mouche Van Hool (of the more traditional Hotel Julien) and Van Duysen in his first-ever hotel project, there were no major hotels in Antwerp.
+In 2019, when August, a former Augustinian convent re-opened as a modern hotel under the guidance of hotelier Mouche Van Hool (of the more traditional Hotel Julien) and Van Duysen in his first-ever hotel project, Antwerp's hospitality scene looked very different than it does today.
 “The location is outstanding, an old Augustinian convent and a listed building which made it a bit challenging to refurbish and turn it around,” explains Van Duysen, who has been living in Antwerp since 1987.
-“Today, August functions as a must-see destination in Antwerp — not only for international travelers but also for locals who want to have a great meal in the restaurant.”
-The inauguration of August served as a harbinger of the Belgian port city’s hotel renaissance, with Vincent infusing his chic, elevated minimalist ethos to this unassuming corner in Antwerp’s Green District, all while still preserving the building’s neoclassical features.
-The hotel quickly became a trendy gateway for stylish crowds who frequent its restaurant and bar for business lunches and afterwork drinks.
+“Today, August functions as a must-see destination in Antwerp—not only for international travelers but also for locals who want to have a great meal in the restaurant.”

 PRIOR